kalendar/gentext_studio/docs/Contributing.md

 ---

-🚀 **Thank you for contributing to GOLE Studio!
+🚀 **Thank you for contributing to Generative Textbook Studio!
 Your support makes this project better.** 🎉